Dornbi/plane-pilot/docs/music.md

 Each phase leaves the program in a working, committable state.

 0. **Reference implementation.** ✅ Done. `sid-intro-theme.html` — the player,
-   the register shadow and both arrangements, on a 50 Hz tick, with §7's checks passing.
+   the register shadow and every arrangement, on a 50 Hz tick, with §7's checks passing.
 Everything below is a port of something that can be listened to rather than a design being discovered in 6502.
 1. **Data and exporter.** ✅ Done, with gaps. `lib/music.py`,